cspr-rad/kairos-spec/src/spec.typ

 = Introduction

-The Casper blockchain's ecosystem yearns for a scaling solution to achieve a higher transaction throughput and continue to stay competitive.
+The Casper blockchain's ecosystem is in need of a scaling solution to achieve a higher transaction throughput and continue to stay competitive.
 As a first step towards providing a trustless scaling solution, the goal of the initial version 0.1 of the Kairos project is to build a zero-knowledge (ZK) _validium_ @validium-vs-rollup for